daveabes/shellcommand/README.md

 # Overview:

-ShellCommand is a child_process wrapper that enables you to execute async shell commands easily.
+ShellCommand is a child_process wrapper for Linux that enables you to execute async shell commands easily from within NodeJS.

 # How To: